mt3443/time-series/README.md

 ### Approach

 I began by downloading [this dataset](https://www.kaggle.com/felixzhao/productdemandforecasting).
 This dataset contains the demand of many products over many years.
-I chose the product that had the most available data and decided to focus on that one in particular.
-After removing all of the extraneous information from the dataset, I grouped the product demand figures by month.
-The served a dual-purpose of reducing the number of samples the models would have to process while also creating a uniform temporal distribution of exactly one month between samples.
+I chose one of the products that had the most available data and decided to focus on the one in particular that had a rather clear trend.
+After removing all of the extraneous information from the dataset, I grouped the product demand figures by day.
 Once the data had been prepared, I performed an 80-20 train-test split.
-Then, I created moving average and ARIMA models to predict future product demand.
+Then, I used linear regression and ARIMA models to forecast the prepared time series.
+I employed plots to visually confirm the results and mean-squared-error to quantitatively compare the two models.

 ### How to Run